TEXTURING WITH SALT

-Are you looking to add add a little extra flavor to your watercolors?
-Sprinkling a little salt into your watercolor wash will certainly liven up your painting by creating texture.
-Salt added to a wet wash will absorb the pigment and pull it across the paper creating unique abstract patterns.
+When salt is added to a wet wash of paint, the salt will absorb the pigment and pull it across the paper creating unique, abstract patterns.

-These salt patterns often can be used to create the impression of foliage, snow, coral, moss, stars, etc. For instance, I used salt in my "Snowy Owl" piece to create the illusion of snow which combined with the blue tones to create a chilly atmosphere.
+This salt technique will often be used to create the impression of foliage, snow, stars, or even fur.
+For an example, I used salt in the background of my "Snowy Owl" painting to create the illusion of snowflakes.
+This effect, combined with the cool blue tones, helped me achieve a chilly atmosphere.

-Shown on the right are the results of adding sea salt to a wash that was "too dry."
+The results of adding sea salt to a wash that was "too dry" will vary.
 The salt crystals glue themselves to the paper and require you to nearly chisel themselves off rather than creating the desired "starburst" effect.
 While this is not usually a desired effect, it could be depending on what you are trying to achieve.

 If this occurs and is an undesired effect, you can often chisel off the salt pieces prior to applying some water to the area to scumble off the remaining salt residue.
 Using a paper towel, blot the paper to absorb the water and subsequently allow the painting to completely dry before attempting the technique again.